-Throughout the day, record in a notebook all the needs you have met and all of the wants you ask for.
+Throughout the day, write down all the needs you have met and all of the wants you ask for.

 Create a chart to compare your needs and wants.
 Explain the differences you notice.

 If you push a ball away from you, it travels in the direction you pushed it.